 MA in International Affairs

-Individuals with seven years or more of experience as international relations professionals may wish to consider our Mid-Career MA in International Relations program.
+Individuals with significant experience as international relations professionals may wish to consider our Mid-Career MA in International Relations program.

-- GRS IR 701 Introduction to International Relations
+- GRS IR 701 Fundamentals of International Relations

 - GRS IR 702 Research Methods for International Relations Practitioners